mtdiedrich/JT2/README.md

 # JT2
 A Python utility to play J!
 Data collection, training and playing mechanism, numerical and visual analytics.
+Many variables/functions are kept deliberately vague to reduce probability of this repo being found by would-be competitors.
+If you found this repo while looking for studying tools, congratulations.

 ## TODO